kevin-elser/dental-patient-crm/patient_plan.md

 ### Milestone 6: Testing & Deployment
 - [ ] Write unit and integration tests (using Jest or a similar framework).
 - [ ] Conduct end-to-end testing for key user flows.
-- [ ] Set up a CI/CD pipeline (e.g., using GitHub Actions).
-- [ ] Deploy the application on Vercel (or another preferred platform).

 ## 6. Additional Considerations

 - **Documentation**: I will maintain comprehensive code and user documentation.
-- **Code Reviews & Collaboration**: I plan to use Git for version control and implement regular code reviews to ensure high-quality code.
+- **Code Reviews & Collaboration**: I plan to use Git for version control.